 Loyalty can help by adding insights or tools based on a direct customer relationship.
 Frustrations with long lines or an impersonal shopping experience can be alleviated with expedited checkout and recommendations based on previous purchases.
 Or put simply, this is achieved through a relationship that creates value through an exchange of information between members and brands.
 Or put simply, this is achieved through a relationship that creates value through an exchange of information between members and brands.

-2. Layer incentives to accelerate adoption and behavior change
+2. Layer incentives to accelerate adoption and consumer behavior change

 Incentives, with a structured do X/get Y, can be powerful motivators.
 Airline miles, hotel points, and cash back credit cards are proven to profitably change behavior.
 Threshold-type incentives can also change behavior by creating a reachable exclusivity.
 Reach the next level, and now you can board the plane first or get exclusive access to entertainment.